The Spin Stops Here!

 Info-Gap Economics

-Last modified: Thursday, 18-Feb-2010 17:58:59 MST
+Last modified:

-But have you heard about Info-Gap Economics?!
+But have you heard of Info-Gap Economics?!

 I suppose not, so here is the bottom line.

 Info-Gap Economics is a newly coined phrase designating a Voodoo Economic Theory that is based on (indeed is part of) Info-Gap decision theory.
-Info-Gap Economics claims to provide economists and policy analysts with a new weapon for tackling severe uncertainty.
+Info-Gap Economics claims to provide economists and policy analysts with a new method for tackling severe uncertainty.

 The objective of this page is to explain what makes Info-Gap economics a voodoo economic theory par excellence.